Before I define disability insurance, let me set the scene for you:

 Opting for Additional Long-Term Disability Coverage from Your Employer

-But, should you opt for the additional protection from your employer’s LTD plan?
+So, should you go for the additional protection from your employer’s LTD plan?

 Own Occupation Defined